nonomal/AutoSend/README.md

 ## Caution
 * Warning using a selfbot is against discord TOS and can get you banned if another user reports you.
-* This was made in a short amount of time for fun and is only for educational purposes.
+* This was made in a short amount of time for fun and is only for **EDUCATIONAL PURPOSES**.